 First thing first, dig a trench.
 We researched how long and deep the trench should be.
-We found that the trench needs to be 10-12 inches deep with about a 2 inch slope.
-And length is how long you want it but far enough away from the building, we decided we did not want less then 5 feet.
+We found that the trench needs to be 10-12 inches deep with about a 2-inch slope.
+And the length is how long you want it but far enough away from the building, we decided we did not want less than 5 feet.
 If you are using tarp/box/bucket you will need it here to put your dirt in, we did not use anything, this will just make filling easier.
-Now start digging… (You do not have to go strait out from the downspout, it could be better to go at an angle but depends on your house.)
+Now start digging… (You do not have to go straight out from the downspout, it could be better to go at an angle but depends on your house.)

 Time to take off the old angle off the gutter/downspout.
 Take a drill and remove the old screws.

 Then remove the angle connector.

 Have your downspout extension and connector together then place on your gutter.

 Take your sheet metal screws (I found them in the gutter section at our local hardware store) and drill them into the connector and the gutter.
 TIP: we found it was easier to drill a hole through just the plastic connector then screws on.